Read the text about India.

 Choose true or false:

-1. New Delhi is rich in modern sights.
+1. New Delhi is rich in historic sights.

-2. Connaught Place is a famous shopping centre in India.
+2. Connaught Place is a famous castle in India.

 Virginia Evans, Neil O'Sullivan.
 Click on 3.
 Newbury: Express Publishing, p.165